ajsmith2028/GPAW/21.6.0/README.md

 ```

 Download GPAW into a local folder, which we'll call `source`.
-Choose one of the methods below, depending on if you want the latest development version, the exact stable 21.1.0 version, or your own development version.
+Choose one of the methods below, depending on if you want the latest development version, the exact stable 21.6.0 version, or your own development version.
-(You could alternatively download a numbered version with `wget`.)
 Also copy our own version of `siteconfig.py` to this directory.
 *Note:* If you are planning on working on a merge request, make sure to clone your own version of gpaw!
 E.g., `git clone git@gitlab.com:andrew_peterson/gpaw.git`.